-I have audited the financial statements in the annual report and accounts of the Queen's and Lord Treasurer's Remembrancer for the year ended 31 March 2021 under the Public Finance and Accountability (Scotland) Act 2000.
-The financial statements comprise the Receipts and Payments Account, Summary Note of Balances Held and the notes to the financial statements.
+I have audited the financial statements in the annual report and accounts of the Queen's and Lord Treasurer's Remembrancer for the year ended 31 March 2022 under the Public Finance and Accountability (Scotland) Act 2000.
+The financial statements comprise the Receipts and Payments Account, Summary Note of Balances Held and the Notes to the Accounts.
 The financial reporting framework that has been applied in their preparation is applicable law and the receipts and payments basis.